nosa999/AdTracking_FraudDetection/README.md

 # AdTracking_FraudDetection
-AdTracking Fraud Detection: Classifying Fraud with lightgbm on TalkingData dataset on Kaggle website This code is for detecting fraud in Adtracking for TalkingData platform.
+AdTracking Fraud Detection: Classifying Fraud with lightgbm on TalkingData dataset on Kaggle website.

+This code is for detecting fraud in Adtracking for TalkingData platform.
 The dataset covering approximately 200 million clicks over 4 days!
 The trainset columns are: “ip: ip address of click”, “app: app id for marketing”, “device: device type id of user mobile phone”, “os: os version id of user mobile phone”, “channel: channel id of mobile ad publisher”, “click_time: timestamp of click”, “attributed_time: if user download the app for after clicking an ad, this is the time of the app download”, “is_attributed: the target that is to be predicted, indicating the app was downloaded”.
 In this dataset “ip” is a number with a wide range of values, app, device, os and channel are categorical values with a smaller range of variation.
 Hrnce, we separated between values with is_attributed with value 1 and value 0.
 We used kfold algorithm from sklearn for validation, and we use “lightgbm” classifier for training the dataset.